abbeyperini/DC_JS/README.md

 **Week 5 Day 2 - Coffee App**

-- Prompt was to create an app which list all the coffee orders from an API on a web page.
+- Prompt was to create an app which lists all the coffee orders from an API on a web page.
 The user should be able to type in the email address in a textbox and search for a particular coffee order by email address, delete the coffee order, and add a new coffee order.

 - I added form validation and 2 types of alert messages for invalid entries.